A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: IDS and Datasets Survey

 Researchers depended on benchmark datasets to evaluate their results.
-However, the datasets currently available lack real-life properties.
-This is the reason that made most of the anomaly intrusion detection systems not applicable for production environments~\cite{RefWorks:doc:5ae872dee4b09318b71987e9}, furthermore, they unable of adapting to the constant changes in networks (i.e. new nodes, changing traffic loads, changing topology, etc \ldots).
+However, currently available datasets lack real-life characteristics of recent network traffic.
+This is the reason that made most of the anomaly IDSs not applicable for production environments~\cite{RefWorks:doc:5ae872dee4b09318b71987e9}.
+Furthermore, IDS is unable to adapt to constant changes in networks (i.e. new nodes, changing traffic loads, changing topology, etc.).
+Networks are constantly changing, for this reason depending solely on old datasets doesn't help the advancement of IDS.
+The process of generating new datasets should consider this constant change fact.
+For example, proposing a standard dataset generation platform with extendable functionality, would remove the burden of generating datasets from scratch and cope with concept drift in network patterns.
+This recommendation and others are further discussed in Section~\ref{sec:challenges}.

-Viegas~\textit{et al.}~\cite{RefWorks:doc:5ae872dee4b09318b71987e9} mentioned that for a dataset to be considered, it has to cover the following properties: (a)~Real network traffic (similar to production ones), (b)~Valid, such that it has complete scenarios. (c)~Labeled, specifying the class of each record as normal or attack, (d)~Variant, (e)~Correct, (f)~Can be updated easily, (g)~ Reproducible in order to give researchers the space to compare across different datasets, and finally (h)~Sharable, hence it should not contain any confidential data.
-Additionally, Iman et al \cite{dataset-evaluationsharafaldin2018towards} mentions that (i)~having variant protocols is an important aspect of IDS dataset, as well as (j)~having an appropriate documentation for the feature and dataset collection environment.
+Datasets could either be real (i.e. recorded from a network set-up) or synthetic (i.e. simulated or injected traffic).
+Synthetic attack injection could be used to either introduce attacks to an existing dataset or balance the attack classes present in a dataset.
+Viegas~\textit{et al.}~\cite{RefWorks:doc:5ae872dee4b09318b71987e9} mentioned that for a dataset to be considered, it has to cover the following properties. (a)~Real network traffic (similar to production ones), (b)~valid, such that it has complete scenarios. (c)~Labeled, classifying each record as normal or attack, (d)~variant, (e)~correct, (f)~can be updated easily. (g)~ Reproducible in order to give researchers space to compare across different datasets, and finally, (h)~shareable, hence it should not contain any confidential data.
+Additionally, Sharafaldin~\textit{et al.}~\cite{dataset-evaluationsharafaldin2018towards} mentions that (i)~having an appropriate documentation for the feature and dataset collection environment is an important aspect of IDS dataset.
+Cordero~\textit{et al.}~\cite{RefWorks:doc:5cd4229ae4b004a2de355491} adds (j)~having high quality normal and (k)~excluding any disturbance or defects as further requirements for evaluation datasets.
+Furthermore, for NIDS evaluation dataset, functional and non-functional requirements are elaborated in~\cite{RefWorks:doc:5cd44562e4b048754197304f}.